LiederNet logo

 1. On a spiritual fever [sung text not yet checked]

-E'en like two little bank-dividing brooks,
+Ev'n like two little [bank-dividing]1 brooks,

 That wash the pebbles with their wanton streams,

-Meet both at length in silver-breasted Thames,
+Meet both at length [in]2 silver-breasted Thames,

 Where in a greater current they conjoin:

-So I my Best-beloved's am; so He is mine.
+So I my best-beloved's am; so he is mine.

-E'en so we met; and after long pursuit,
+Ev'n so we met; and after long pursuit,

 No need for either to renew a suit,

-For I was flax, and He was flames of fire:
+For I was flax and he was flames of fire:

 Our firm-united souls did more than twine;

-So I my Best-beloved's am; so He is mine.
+So I my best-beloved's am; so he is mine.

-If all those glittering Monarchs, that command
+If all those glitt'ring Monarchs that command

 The servile quarters of this earthly ball,

-Should tender in exchange their shares of land,
+Should tender, in exchange, their shares of land,

 I would not change my fortunes for them all: